-This form of post-elementary schooling was introduced from late in the nineteenth century in the Australian colonies and then states.
+This form of post-elementary schooling was introduced from the nineteenth century in the Australian colonies and then states.
 Cities and towns in the United States and Scotland began introducing public high schools from earlier in the nineteenth century, but the Australian colonies held to the English tradition that church and private grammar schools and academies (see glossary) would be the main providers of post-elementary education through most of the nineteenth century.

 The first public high schools in the nineteenth century

 There had been other government founded mainly secondary schools before then.
 Separate acts of the colonial parliaments established Sydney Grammar School (1854), several grammar schools in Queensland (1863-1892) and the Perth High School in Western Australia (1878).
 None of these schools were part of bureaucratically organised state systems of education.
-They were not part of emergent systems of government education such as early national, and then later public elementary and primary schools.
+They were not part of emergent systems of government education such as early National, and then later public elementary and primary schools.
 These nineteenth century government-founded grammar schools were usually governed by independent trusts or councils, though they were funded to some degree by government grants.
 During the twentieth century such schools were grouped with the church corporate schools, in the non-government sector, rather than the Education Department controlled public high schools.

 Reasons for public high school foundations